 When you’ve found a plan and telco you like the look of, it’s worth checking the coverage maps on the telco’s website to ensure that your area is meant to have coverage on that network.

-So, if you’re looking for a SIM-only postpaid phone plan from Telstra, Vodafone and Optus, the table below shows a selection of comparable postpaid plans from our database, which show a minimum of 10GB data, listed in order of advertised cost, lowest cost first, then by data allowance.
+So, if you’re looking for a SIM-only postpaid phone plan from Telstra, Vodafone and Optus, the table below shows a selection of comparable postpaid plans from our database, which show a minimum of 10GB data, listed in order of advertised cost, lowest cost first, then by data allowance, largest to smallest.
 Use our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.

 What do I do if I’m not covered?